-A structure data type is actually just a hull that bears the name of the structure but does not have any properties of its own.
+A structure data type is actually just a hull that gives the structure its name but does not have any properties of its own.

 These first come with the structure elements that are added to the structure data type.
 In doing so, a distinction is made between: